MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 ## <a id="winget" />Install PowerShell using Winget (recommended)

-Winget, the Windows Package Manager, is a command-line tool enables developers to discover, install, upgrade, remove, and configure applications on Windows 10 computers.
+Winget, the Windows Package Manager, is a command-line tool enables developers to discover, install, upgrade, remove, and configure applications on Windows client computers.
 This tool is the client interface to the Windows Package Manager service.

 > [!NOTE]